 Introduction from Timothy Wheadon, Chief Executive

-Given the current funding gap and our expectation that this may increase in 2020 as a result of the new system, next year’s budget is based on a council tax increase of 2.99%.
-This represents an additional 73 pence per week for an average Band D property and will contribute an extra £1.7m of ongoing funding.
+Given the current funding gap and our expectation that this will increase in 2021 as a result of the new system, next year’s budget is based on a council tax increase of 3.99%.
+Of this, 2% is to fund additional social care costs and the remainder helps support the overall budget.
+This represents an additional £1 per week for an average Band D property and will contribute an extra £2.4 million of on-going funding.

 For residents, the new directorate will result in improved services focused on delivering the right support for all residents of Bracknell Forest, when they need it, and empowering them to get the best out of life.
 It aims to provide the best possible opportunities for our young people by providing effective support and challenge to our schools and to keep everyone, whatever their age, connected to their community, family and friends and able to access the right opportunities they need to thrive.
 Another key outcome is to keep more families safely together and, by providing the right support at the right time, enable people to live as independently and well as possible, for as long as possible.

-Has responsibility for major contracts covering areas such as waste management, highways maintenance and the provision of leisure facilities with our partner Everyone Active.
-Also provides services directly to the public including customer, electoral and revenue services, libraries, the Look Out and the cemetery and crematorium.
+Has responsibility for major contracts covering areas such as waste management and the provision of leisure facilities with our partner Everyone Active.
+Also provides services directly to the public including customer and electoral services, libraries and the cemetery and crematorium.
 Provides legal, property management and ICT support services.

 When managing such a large budget we need to make sure we have enough money to cover any unexpected emergencies.